 Teresa keeps in touch with the community through social media and eNews updates and coordinates our events and volunteer opportunities.
 She also maintains the website and supports member engagement.
-When Teresa’s not remodeling her Talent home or tending to its one acre garden, she loves getting out and exploring the region, taking graphic design classes at RCC, and volunteering for the Native Plant Society as the Siskiyou Chapter Secretary.
+When Teresa’s not remodeling her Talent home or tending to its one acre garden, she loves getting out and exploring the region, and volunteering for the Native Plant Society as the Siskiyou Chapter Secretary.

 Alex has been involved with Southern Oregon Land Conservancy for over twenty years.
 Even after relocating out of the area, he continues to serve as our Staff Attorney, helping negotiate transactions, drafting documents, and providing legal support and counseling.
 Alex also consults with other land trusts on organizational and transactional issues.
 In his free time, he enjoys spending time with his two sons and wife.